seasonedfish/news/README.md

 Creative Portion:
 - We create a profile page where you can see a brief bio on the user.
 You can edit your own bio as well as view others' bios.
+The bio is stored as a field in 'users'
+- We also made an upvote/downvote system where there is a 'score' field for each post.
+Users that are logged in are able to upvote and downvote posts however many times they want.

 Login details: